 Edit the Display Name to change how the ledger account displays in the rest of the program.

 Once a ledger account is created, it cannot be deleted.

-While you can't delete a ledger account, excluding it from the chart of accounts removes it from selection lists when creating transactions.
+If you no longer want to use a ledger account, then exclude it from the chart of accounts.
+This removes it from selection lists when creating transactions.

-Control accounts (indicated with an asterisk) cannot be edited or excluded from the chart of accounts.
+You cannot exclude control accounts (indicated with an asterisk) from the chart of accounts.

 - Open on the relevant ledger account.